MasterKym/1337-MERN-workshop/README.md

 You'll find an installation guide in the resources.
 * Our first eval in nodejs.
 * Ways Javascript is different than C.
-* How Javascript is built on C..
-Lol
 * Javascript weirdness.. don't be a kiddy :D
 * Execute a script.